 It was the surprise winner that year.
 Don’t ask me about the other nominations because I pretty much blew the rest of them.

 People have complained that Green Book is just another film about a white person saving a black person.
 I don’t see it that way at all.
 It’s the true story of Tony Lip, who was as racist as Archie Bunker.
 After being hired to drive black jazz pianist, Dr. Don Shirley, on tour through the deep South, he realized that Shirley was not only blessed with amazing talent but was a beautiful human being as well.
 They grew to be friends and stayed that way until Shirley’s death.
 Tony Lip went on to appear as an actor in The Sopranos.

 Dr. Shirley had two major things going against him going into the deep South during that time.
 He was black and gay.
 If his driver had been black, they both would have been beaten up or even lynched.

 You had to have experienced it to appreciate the story

-Baby Boomers are old enough to remember what was happening in the South during the sixties.
+Baby Boomers are old enough to remember what happened in the South during the sixties.
 I grew up in a fairly affluent white neighborhood in Orange County and certainly didn’t experience it firsthand.
-But, I remember being shocked to see “colored only” bathrooms and people getting kicked out of coffee shops in the papers and on the news.
+But, I remember being shocked to see newspaper stories with images of “colored only” bathrooms and blacks getting kicked out of coffee shops or being lynched.